Herefordshire Walks: Dog & Family Friendly

-There are so many Herefordshire walks and trails close to Discover Parks, making it a walkers paradise.
+There are so many places to walk in Herefordshire, making it a walkers paradise.
 The Mortimer Trail skirts Pearl Lake Country Holiday Park whilst Rockbridge Country Holiday Park is on the Offa’s Dyke Trail just inside Powys.
 Arrow Bank Country Holiday Park is set in the heart of the Black and White Village Trail with many footpaths criss-crossing through the village of Eardisland.

 You’ll find a walk to suit all the family whatever their abilities as well as the dogs!